Dog Plasters - Can You Use Plasters on Dogs?

 - It protects cuts and bruises from bacteria, dirt, and water

-- It acts like a bandage on awkward wound sites
+- It acts as a bandage on awkward wound sites

 - Remains flexible and breathable